Tests & Results

 You can now access your test results when signed up for GP online services

-When you take your test you will be told how long it will be before the results are returned to the practice.
+When you have tests undertaken you will be told how long it will be before the results are returned to the practice.

-It is your responsibility to check back for your results and to make the necessary follow up arrangements to discuss them with your doctor if you are advised to do so
+It is your responsibility to check back for your results and to make the necessary follow up arrangements to discuss them with your clinician if you are advised to do so

 If you need to telephone the surgery for the results of a test, please do so after 2.00pm on 01772 503180.